sleeptoken/zettelkasten/Dynamic Instrumentation.md

 #### SSLContext & Network-Security-Config Bypass

-A way to disable SSL validation and also to bypass certificate pinning is to use frida to just disable it.
+A way to disable SSL validation and also to bypass certificate pinning is to use Frida to just disable it.

 Now the way we bypass SSL pining on Android depends on how it's implemented.
 - one of the implementation methods is to explicitly set up a key store with a single trusted certificate.
 This key store is then used to create a trust manager and that one will only validate this single certificate.

+> - go to the android developer documentation and check the docs for `X509TrustManager` and see how the checkservertrusted method works
-#### *Lab*
+##### *Lab*

 Now let's start by using Frida Trace to find Invocations to the function check server trusted
 ```js